Get The Top News In Search

 Entity Information Displayed in a Browser

 The social network graph filed can include a portion of a social network graph that illustrates a social network link between the user and the entity.
-A social network graph can illustrate social network connections between members of the social network that illustrates which members are socially connected with respect to one another and what secondary connections within the social network can lead from one member of the network to another member.
+A social network graph can illustrate social network connections between members of the social network that illustrates which members are socially connected concerning one another and what secondary connections within the social network can lead from one member of the network to another member.
 The social network graph field can thereby show social network connections between the user and entity as well as connections to other potentially relevant members of the social network, such as associates with similar interests of organizations with similar products or goals.
 In various examples, a social network connection can be a chosen association between two social network entities, variously known in the art as a “connection”, a “friend”, a “follow”, and the like.
 A social network graph can incorporate multiple degrees of separation; two entities on the social network can have a connection by way of one or more third-party entities on the social network, such as a “friend-of-a-friend” connection.

-It is interesting that this browser addition could also include job information.
+Interestingly, this browser addition could also include job information.
 Especially since Google has started showing enhanced job search results.

 The job field can optionally show career information of an individual or information pertinent to available job openings at an organization.
-Individual career information can include both an area of profession as well as a current employer and/or a past employer.
+Individual career information can include both an area of a profession as well as a current employer and/or a past employer.
 The job opening at an organization can include a job description and requirements.

 The data field can include miscellaneous information relating to the entity.
 Such miscellaneous information can include a social network description of the entity, such as an individual or organizational profile, specialties or offered products or services, social network postings such as messages, status updates, and the like, and other information that may be included in a social network profile of the entity.
 Information in the data frame generally, and data in the can be obtained and provided to the web browser for display in the data field based in part on a relevance to the user, popularity of the information, and a privacy setting of the entity.
 Data fields for which data is unavailable can be omitted from display.
 Additional data fields can be included, such as based on a user preference or selection via the web browser.